blualg/m-ovito/doc/manual/reference/pipelines/data_objects/lines.rst

   :align: right

 A lines :ref:`data object <scene_objects>` stores one or more lines to be added to the data collection.
-It can be created using the the :ref:`particles.modifiers.generate_trajectory_lines` modifier, by sampling the current positions of the particles over time.
-Alternatively, users can create lines programatically using the Python :py:attr:`DataCollection.DataCollection.lines.create() <ovito.data.DataCollection.lines>` method.
+It can be created using the :ref:`particles.modifiers.generate_trajectory_lines` modifier, by sampling the current positions of the particles over time.
+Alternatively, users can create lines programmatically using the Python :py:attr:`DataCollection.DataCollection.lines.create() <ovito.data.DataCollection.lines>` method.

 The visual appearance of the lines in rendered images is controlled by the associated